Ashin234/kasparro-backend-Ashin-Mathew/README.md

 ## Dockerization
 Prerequisites

-Docker

-Docker Compose
+- Docker

 Environment Setup

 Create a local environment file from the example:

-cp .env.example .env
+- cp .env.example .env

-To start in Linux / macOS use -- make up
+- To start in Linux / macOS use -- make up

-To start in Windows (without make) -- docker-compose up --build
+- To start in Windows (without make) -- docker-compose up --build

-This
+This :

-Start PostgreSQL
+- Start PostgreSQL

-Initialize database schema
+- Initialize database schema

-Run ETL pipelines automatically
+- Run ETL pipelines automatically

-Start the API server
+- Start the API server

 To stop in Linux / macOS -- make down
 To stop in Windows -- docker-compose down
 To run Tests in Linux / macOS -- make test
 To run Tests in Windows -- docker-compose run api npm test